“Two souls dwell, alas, in my breast’ (Faust I)

 Eva says:

-This is really very coherently explained and supported by many scriptures from around the world.
-What a difference single little words can make in interpretation if they are ignored!
+That is explained very conclusively and is supported by many writings from around the world.
+What a difference a few small words can make in interpretation if they are not taken into account!

 ___________________________________________________________________________________________